Young-ook/terraform-aws-fis/examples/blueprint/apps/README.md

 ```

 ## SockShop
-For this lab, we picked up the Sock Shop application.
-Sock Shop is a microservices architecture sample application that Weaveworks initially developed.
+For this lab, we picked up the sockshop application.
+This is a microservices architecture sample application that Weaveworks initially developed.
 They made it open source so it can be used by other organizations for learning and demonstration purposes.

 Create the namespace and deploy application.
 ```
-kubectl apply -f apps/sockshop-demo.yaml
+kubectl apply -f apps/sockshop-demo-ha.yaml
 ```
 Verify that the pod came up fine (ensure nothing else is running on port 8079):
 ```